 Students entering the cooperative PMM program participate in a rigorous academic curriculum.
 Applicants with the following credentials will be considered for the initial review process for admission to the accelerated Premedical-Medical program:

-- Students applying for admission to the PMM program have the option of having their SAT/ACT scores included in their evaluation for admission through Fall 2023.
+- Students applying for admission to the PMM program have the option of having their SAT/ACT scores included in their evaluation for admission through Fall 2024.
 Previously accepted students had an average SAT of 1570 (Math plus Evidence Based Reading and Writing), or a composite score of 36 on the ACT.
 The range of SAT scores for students invited for an interview this past cycle were 1510-1600.
 All qualifying scores must be earned from a single test date.
-Scores must arrive at Penn State by the October 10th deadline.
+The 2024 application has closed.
+Scores for the 2025 application must arrive at Penn State by the October 15, 2024 deadline.
 Penn State no longer requires a writing score from the SAT or ACT.

 - A strong GPA and evidence of participation in rigorous high school classwork, possibly including honors, AP or IB classes.